Dust explosions (ATEX)

 -

-An area in which an explosive dust atmosphere, in the form of a cloud of dust in air, is likely to occur in normal operation occasionally.
+An area in which an explosive dust atmosphere, in the form of a cloud of dust in the air, is likely to occur in regular operation occasionally.

 Dust zone 22

-- An area in which an explosive dust atmosphere, in the form of a cloud of dust in air, is not likely to occur in normal operation but, if it does occur, will persist for a short period only.
+- An area in which an explosive dust atmosphere, in the form of a cloud of dust in the air, is not likely to occur in regular operation but, if it does happen, will persist for a short period only.

 ATEX Gas zones